sjdv1982/seamless/README.md

 **Getting started**:

-Run the command ```jupyter-seamless``` to fire up a Jupyter server that runs from inside the Docker image.
+Run the command ```seamless-jupyter``` to fire up a Jupyter server that runs from inside the Docker image.

 Basic example
 =============